I’ve taken out my passport and I’m about to give it some air. Figuratively, and… figuratively, but in a different way again.

 My current Reeboks, the only pair of size 10’s in the whole of Central China, has worn through in18 months (because I bought them too small and had to force my feet in to make it fit) – usually my shoes last at least 2 years.
 My previous pair, a rugged pair of Timberlands lasted 3 years and went through rivers, in the ocean, up and down mountains (Mt.
 Kinabalu, Table Mountain many times, Wu Dang Shan), through jungle, mud, desert sand, you name it.
 Good shoes those – but they started to disintegrate and I had to replace them.
 They are now resting peacefully in a landfill in Central China somewhere (or knowing those crafty Chinese, they probably stitched it together and sold it as new).

 I’ve bought quite a few pair of shoes in Kuala Lumpur in the last decade, because they cater for Big Foot and friends.
 So this is another mission I will be on – to find decent sized (and priced) trainers and flip flops.

 Other trivial things are also planned, such as visiting the aquarium, going up to the bridge of the Petronas Towers (of all the times I’ve been in KL, I’ve never managed that), and visiting Batu Caves.
-John also semi-promised to take us a bit out of Kuala Lumpur – sure the city is big with lots to see, but if you’ve been there umpteenth times and lived there for half a year, you get to know it pretty well.
+The Sausage also semi-promised to take us a bit out of Kuala Lumpur – sure the city is big with lots to see, but if you’ve been there umpteenth times and lived there for half a year, you get to know it pretty well.